gardener/gardener/docs/concepts/resource-manager.md

 The `gardener-resource-manager` can manage a resource in the following supported modes:
 - `Ignore`
     - The corresponding resource is removed from the `ManagedResource` status (`.status.resources`).
-No action is performed on the cluster - the resource is no longer "managed" (updated or deleted).
+No action is performed on the cluster.
+    - The resource is no longer "managed" (updated or deleted).
     - The primary use case is a migration of a resource from one `ManagedResource` to another one.

 The mode for a resource can be specified with the `resources.gardener.cloud/mode` annotation.
 The annotation should be specified in the encoded resource manifest in the Secret that is referenced by the `ManagedResource`.

-#### Skipping health check
+#### Skipping Health Check

-If a resource in the `ManagedResource` is annotated with `resources.gardener.cloud/skip-health-check=true` then the resource will be skipped during health checks by the health controller.
+If a resource in the `ManagedResource` is annotated with `resources.gardener.cloud/skip-health-check=true`, then the resource will be skipped during health checks by the health controller.
 The `ManagedResource` conditions will not reflect the health condition of this resource anymore.
 The `ResourcesProgressing` condition will also be set to `False`.

 #### Resource Class

-By default, `gardener-resource-manager` controller watches for `ManagedResource`s in all namespaces.
+By default, the `gardener-resource-manager` controller watches for `ManagedResource`s in all namespaces.
 The `.sourceClientConnection.namespace` field in the component configuration restricts the watch to `ManagedResource`s in a single namespace only.
 Note that this setting also affects all other controllers and webhooks since it's a central configuration.

-A `ManagedResource` has an optional `.spec.class` field that allows to indicate that it belongs to given class of resources.
+A `ManagedResource` has an optional `.spec.class` field that allows it to indicate that it belongs to a given class of resources.
 The `.controllers.resourceClass` field in the component configuration restricts the watch to `ManagedResource`s with the given `.spec.class`.
 A default class is assumed if no class is specified.